14 Things You Should Know When Visiting Chiang Mai

 - Comfortable shoes – Most tourists tend to wear flip flops, but I would suggest shoes that cover your toes and give you good support.
 You’ll do a lot of walking and you don’t want anything cutting into your feet.
 Slip on walking shoes are great.
 You’re feet will thank you.
+(I am grateful everyday that I have my Sketchers with me pictured below!)
 You may even want a pair of light tennis shoes and socks.
 I know, you’re thinking “it’s way too hot for socks,” but it’ll help avoid scratches, blisters, and sun burs on your feet.

 - Essentials for the flight: neck pillow, headphones, eye cover, shall or scarf, lotion, hand sanitizer, toothpaste and brush, kindle or book/magazine.